sudhamshu091/AICySec/README.md

 # Objectives
 a.
-Collect training and test data from research papers, cwe, masvs and chatgpt.<br>
+Collect training and test data from research papers, cwe, masvs, chatgpt and other sources<br>
 b.
 To integrate open-source tools and create a common playground for them.<br>
 c.
 Write drivers to test mobile applications in semi-automatic manner.<br>
 d.
 Use comprehensive AI learning methods using NLP and other techniques.<br>